izderadicka/audioserve-web/README.md

 - use `izderadicka/audioserve` image from dockerhub.
 New client is already there.

-- to have lastest verion clone this project and build client:
+- to have lastest version clone this project and build client:

 ```
-npm install && npm run build && npm run build-sw
+npm install && npm run build-sw && npm run build
 ```
+> important build-sw must be run first

-then either copy and replace existing web client in client directory of audioserve, or use argument `--client-dir` to use directory with built client (built code is in `public` subdirectory).
+then either copy and replace existing web client in client directory of audioserve, or use argument `--client-dir` to use directory with built client (built code is in `dist` subdirectory).

 ## License